 The credit amount is per child, not per year.
-So if the adoption of your son or daughter takes 4 years and costs $17,000, you will be able to claim only $13,400 of your expenses during that whole time.
+So if the adoption of your son or daughter takes four years and costs $17,000, you will be able to claim only $13,460 of your expenses during that whole time.

 Even if the adoption of a U.S. child is not completed, you still can claim the credit for your expenses in the unsuccessful adoption attempt.
 Remember, however, if you are adopting a child from another country, the credit is only allowed when the adoption is finalized.

-Claim your adoption expenses, as well as any adoption-related benefits you received from your employer and can exclude from your income (also up to the $13,400 limit), on Form 8839, Qualified Adoption Expenses.
-Also, the adoption credit can no longer be claimed on the slightly shorter Form 1040A.
-You now must attach Form 8839 to the long Form 1040.
+Claim your adoption expenses, as well as any adoption-related benefits you received from your employer and can exclude from your income (also up to the $13,460 limit), on Form 8839, Qualified Adoption Expenses.